 Most paediatric major trauma patients do not require spinal imaging of any form.
-In cases where risk of or clinical suspicion for vertebral fracture exists, regional Trauma Network guidance should be followed on which patients require spinal imaging - see Section 17.
+In cases where risk of or clinical suspicion for vertebral fracture exists, regional Trauma Network guidance should be followed on which patients require spinal imaging.
+This guidance follows the National Major Trauma Imaging Protocols for paediatric patients produced by the Royal College of Radiologists.
+Plain view radiological assessment is still first line choice for the majority of these patients.